Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/ring_of_elemental_command.md

+---
+category: items
+layout: page
 name: Ring of Elemental Command
-type: ring
+tag: ring

-# Ring of Elemental Command
+title: Ring of Elemental Command
+---

 _Ring, legendary (requires attunement)_

 This ring is linked to one of the four Elemental Planes.
 The GM chooses or randomly determines the linked plane.